afifudinmtop/mini-python-project/README.md

 - [4] Prime Factorization.
   Have the user enter a number and find all Prime Factors (if there are any) and display them.

+- [5] Credit Card Validator.
+  Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).